otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 ## Validation

 **Server-side** validation occurs after a request has been sent.
 It is used to validate the data before it is saved to the **database** and subsequently consumed by a **client-side** application.
 If the data does not validate, a response is sent back with the corrections that need to be made.
 Validation is a security measure and prevents attacks by malicious users.
-Improper validation is one of the main cause of security vulnerabilities such as **SQL injection**, **cross-site scripting** and **header injection**.
+Improper validation is one of the main cause of security vulnerabilities such as **SQL injection**, **cross-site scripting (XSS)** and **header injection**.

 Here is an example of how you can validate your **collection's** **fields**: